 The Right Way to Speak the Truth:

-3. Can I say it with love, patience, and sensitivity?
+3. Can I say this with love?
+(Like sandalwood’s fragrance and coolness)

 The Spiritual View of truth: